 Mayor Barrett's budgets have consistently ensured the Milwaukee Police Department has the staffing and the resources needed to effectively address crime, fear and disorder.
 The department has been able to combine old-fashion beat patrol work with 21st century technology.
 This has proven successful in reversing violent and property crime trends in our city.

-During Mayor Barrett's time in office The Milwaukee Police Department has become more effective, more technologically-advanced, more transparent, and more engaged with the community.
+During Mayor Barrett's time in office, the Milwaukee Police Department has become more effective, more technologically-advanced, more transparent and more engaged with the community.

 The Milwaukee Fire Department continues to provide an exceptional level of fire protection and emergency medical services, meeting or exceeding national standards for response and care.
 In 2013, two people died in fires in Milwaukee.
 That is the lowest number of fire deaths since the Fire Department started keeping track.

 Under Mayor Barrett's leadership, the department has continued to align its resources to the needs of residents.